EvalCrafter: Benchmarking and Evaluating Large Video Generation Models: Evaluation Metrics

-\textbf{Image-Video Consistency~(SD-Score).} Most current video diffusion models are fine-turned on a base stable diffusion with a larger scale dataset.
-Also, tuning the new parameters for stable diffusion will cause conceptual forgetting, we thus propose a new metric by comparing the generated quality with the frame-wise stable diffusion~\cite{ldm}.
-In detail, we use SDXL~\cite{sdxl} to generate ${N_1}$ images $\{d_{k}\}_{k=1}^{N_1} $for every prompt and extract the visual embeddings in both generated images and video frames, and here we set $N_1$ to 5.
-We calculate the embedding similarity between the generated videos and the SDXL images, which is helpful to ablate the concept forgotten problems when fine-tuneing the text-to-image diffusion model to video models.
-The final SD-Score is

-\textbf{Text-Text Consistency~(BLIP-BLEU).} We also consider the evaluation between the text descriptions of the generated video and the input text prompt.
-To this purpose, we utilize BLIP2~\cite{li2023blip} for caption generation.
-Similar to text-to-image evaluation methods~\cite{hrs-bench}, we use BLEU~\cite{bleu} for text alignment of the generated and the source prompt across frames:
+\textbf{Text-Text Consistency~(BLIP-BLEU).} We also consider the evaluation between the generated text descriptions of the video and the input prompt.
+We utilize BLIP2~\cite{li2023blip} for caption generation and use BLEU~\cite{bleu} for evaluation of text alignment: